sponyo12/Inspire-in-STEM/README.md

       usng user input and loops
       making pyramids,patterns,
 ## week 3 : Introduction to robotics
+concluding python: using tkinter to create minor projects

+creating a simple weather app to tell weather conditions of any place at a certain time

+downloading and configure arduino for introduction to robotics https://www.arduino.cc/en/software

+web scraping

+learned to use arduino and breadboard to make led's blink

+learned to solder using solder wire and soldering iron

 ## week 4 : Javascript, css, html